UHZero/api-vendas-v2/README.md

 ## 2° step:

--- Pleae verify if base_url at insominia enviorment is apivendas.uhzero.com.br
+-- Please verify if base_url at insominia enviorment is <apivendas.uhzero.com.br>

 -- Now create an user and create session to receive JWT.

--- Copy the received JWt to token property at insomnia enviorment.
+-- Copy the received JWT to token property at insomnia enviorment.

 ## 3° step: